-1. Recognise that refugees from ECOWAS countries continue to enjoy ECOWAS citizenship and are thus entitled to take full advantage of the ECOWAS protocols on free movement and the right of residence and establishment provided they reside in ECOWAS territories.

-2. Encourage the countries of origin of refugees to issue valid travel documents (ideally ECOWAS passports) to those of their nationals who request such documents and are residing in other ECOWAS countries in the sub-region.

-3. Urge member states to issue residence cards or permits to refugees from ECOWAS countries residing in their territoritories at no or reduced cost.

-4. Ensure that the duration of the validity of the residence card or permit is three (3) years, with the possibility of renewal.
-Non-renewal should be based only on the grounds prescribed in the protocols (primarily, national security, public order or morality and public health)9 and adhere to the notice and process safeguards therein described.

-5. Encourage close collaboration with UNHCR to, among other things:

-- (a) facilitate the acquisition of ECOWAS residence status, including assisting member states where appropriate in verifying individuals' possession of refugee status; - (b) establish jointly a mechanism to: - a. promote awareness by refugees and members states in the subregion of the ECOWAS protocols and national laws and regulations appertaining to residence and employment; - b. identify and promote linkages between the residence and establishment provisions in the ECOWAS protocols and national legislation on naturalization; - c. counsel refugees on accessing relevant entitlements under the ECOWAS protocols; - d. monitor the issuance and renewal of ECOWAS residence permits for refugees in the sub-region - e. encourage referral of appropriate question and cases to the Community Court of Justice; - (c) determine the appropriateness and timing for expansion of entitlements under the protocols to refugees from non-ECOWAS countries .
+- 2. Requests the countries of origin of refugees issue valid travel documents (ECOWAS passports and national identity cards) to those of their nationals who request such documents and are residing in other ECOWAS member states in the sub-region. - 3.
+Requests host countries to issue residence cards or permits to refugees from ECOWAS member states residing in their territories at reduced cost. - 4.
+Request that member states abide by the provisions of the Protocol on the three (3) years duration of the residence permit with the possibility of renewal.
+Non-renewal should be based only on the grounds prescribed in the Protocols (primarily, national security, public order or morality and public health)9 and adhere to the notice and process safeguards therein described. - 5.
+Request UNHCR to establish a Regional Local Integration Management Unit (RLIMU) to, among other things: - (a) facilitate the acquisition of ECOWAS residence status, including assisting member states where appropriate in verifying individuals' possession of refugee status; - (b) Promote awareness of the ECOWAS Protocols and national laws and regulations pertaining to residence and employment; - (c) Ensure conformity between the residence and establishment provisions in the ECOWAS Protocols and national legislation on naturalization; - (d) Sensitize refugees on conditions for accessing relevant entitlements under the ECOWAS protocols; - (e) Monitor the issuance and renewal of ECOWAS residence permits and passports for refugees in the sub-region - (f) Encourage referral of appropriate question and cases to the Community Court of Justice;